Chapter 4: Phonology

 But signed languages do not seem to have these kinds of productive phonological rules.
 There are many theories why this might be the case.
 Perhaps it is because signed languages do not have levels of analysis equivalent to phonemes or phones.
 There are parameters (handshape, movement, etc.) and syllable-like structures, but maybe there is nothing in between.
 A combination of phonetic properties in signed languages yields a syllable or even an entire sign, while in a spoken language, a combination of phonetic properties just yields a phone.
 This may mean that there simply is not the right kind of phonological unit to be targeted by phonological rules in signed languages the way we have seen for spoken languages.

 It should not be a surprise that something so intimately connected to modality might differ between spoken and signed languages, and this is a good reminder that we cannot simply import spoken language linguistic analysis into signed languages.
 They need to be analyzed in their own right.
+In fact, with further study, it may turn out that signed languages do have some kind of productive phonological rules, if we analyze them in the right way.

 Weak hand freeze